-The crafting of action figures is a business usually reserved for world famous comic book superheroes.
-These are the make-believe characters posessing super powers, characters posessing a selfless desire to change the world and who all types of people can admire.
+The crafting of action figures is a business that normally focuses on the assumed physical likeness of world-famous comic book superheroes.
+These are the make-believe characters possessing superpowers, characters with a selfless desire to change the world, those who appeal to all demographics.

-Punk rock fans can delight in a number of action figures centred around legendary bands in this genre.
-There are action figures depicting the Ramones (below you can see two very determined looking Joey and Johnny figurines).
-In all fairness we tend to feel that these are rather tactful and in keeping with the image of bubblegum meets biker gang that the Ramones created for themselves.
+Punk rock fans can delight in a number of action figures centered around legendary bands in this genre.
+There are action figures depicting the Ramones (below you can see two very determined-looking Joey and Johnny figurines).
+In all fairness, we tend to feel that these are rather tactful and in keeping with the image of bubblegum meets biker gang that the Ramones created for themselves.

-However, it should be noted how commercial opportunities for the Ramones have been never ending in recent years, with the members unable to benefit from them.
-Instead, at their peak the band enjoed far less success than some of their New York peers and were routinely snubbed by mainstream music industry.
+However, it should be noted how commercial opportunities for the Ramones have been never-ending in recent years, with the members unable to benefit from them.
+Instead, at their peak, the band enjoyed far less success than some of their New York peers and were routinely snubbed by the mainstream music industry.
 Oh, well.

 Metal fans can get their holly as well.
 There are action figures depicting the late Lemmy Kilmister, Slash, Metallica or Zakk Wylde.
 Frankly, they all look terrifying and ready to kick up a Jack Daniels fueled action figure fistfight.

 The Macfarlane toy company, that specializes in tiny depictions of comic books heroes and wrestlers, has also made room for rock star action figures.
 We admit Ritchie Sambora and Slash figurines do stir some ol’ teenage emotions.
 But, the company’s toy depiction of KISS’ Love Gun album cover has to be believed.
 If we have one qualm is that it only features three semi-naked groupies when the original artwork clearly showed a horde.
 Rock n roll Hall of Fame exhibit material, perhaps?